Employment Issues

 The Americans with Disabilities Act shields disabled persons from discrimination

-and allegations of disability related discrimination in hiring, firing,
+allegations of disability related discrimination in hiring, firing, or

-to determine whether the alleged discrimination actually arose from
+determine whether the alleged discrimination actually arose from the

 M. Jones v.
 MetroWest Medical, Inc. The plaintiff in this